mvdklip/Domoticz-myenergi/README.md

 Make sure to (temporarily) enable 'Accept new Hardware Devices' in System Settings so that the plugin can add devices.

-Afterwards enable the devices through the Devices page and set the 'Energy read' setting for each device to 'Computed' if you want to get daily/weekly/etc kWh readings.
+Afterwards navigate to the Devices page and enable the newly created devices.

 ## Known issues

 The myenergi API:

 - Doesn't provide total counters which means that the only way to get kWh readings is to let Domoticz compute those.
-See note about the 'Energy read' setting above.

 This plugin: